davidguva/OpenVidReview/README.md

     npm start
     ```

-5. Open your browser and go to `http://localhost:3000`.
+5. Open your browser and go to `http://localhost:3000` or visit `http://localhost:3000/admin` for the admin interface.